 is an environment variable.

-To learn more, see IAM Roles for Tasks.
+To learn more, see IAM Roles for Tasks in the AWS documentation.

 AWS EC2 gets the credentials from Instance Metadata Service V2 at the following URL: